Josh Perkins

-Josh Perkins (born August 25, 1995) is an American professional basketball player for Petkim Spor of the Basketbol Süper Ligi (BSL).
+Joshua De Vante Perkins (born August 25, 1995) is an American professional basketball player for the CS Maristes of the Lebanese Basketball League.
 He played college basketball for the Gonzaga Bulldogs.

 High school career

 Perkins began his high school career at Regis Jesuit High School in Aurora, Colorado.
 As a freshman, he helped lead his school to winning the Colorado 5A State Championship, coming off the bench to score 12 points in the title game.

 As a sophomore, Perkins averaged 18.6 points, 5.2 assists, 4 rebounds, 2 steals, and a 1.51 assist-to-turnover ratio while shooting 56.1 percent from 2-point range, 34 percent from beyond the 3-point arc, and 81.8 percent from free throws.

 In his junior year, Perkins averaged 25.2 points, 6.9 rebounds, 6.5 assists, 1.7 steals, and a 1.27 assist-to-turnover ratio while shooting 56.1 percent from 2-pointers, 29.2 percent on 3-point field goals, and 73.7 percent from the charity stripe.
-He led Colorado 5A in scoring and led Regis Jesuit to a 21-5 record, including 10-1 in the Continental League and a trip to the Colorado 5A State Semifinals.
+He led Colorado 5A in scoring and led Regis Jesuit to a 21–5 record, including 10–1 in the Continental League and a trip to the Colorado 5A State Semifinals.
 The Aurora Sentinel named Perkins Co-Player of the Year, and he also earned 5A All-State honors.
 MaxPreps named him an honorable mention to their Junior All-American team.

 In the summer before his senior year, Perkins made a major decision to transfer from Regis Jesuit to prestigious high school basketball powerhouse, Huntington Prep in West Virginia.
 He wanted to be able to compete against strong competition on a regular basis and prepare himself for the college game before he would enroll in college a year later.